NCAS-CMS/cfdm/docs/source/tutorial.rst

 Inspection
 ----------

-The contents of a field may be inspected at three different levels of detail.
+The contents of a field construct may be inspected at three different levels of detail.

 Minimal detail
 ^^^^^^^^^^^^^^

-The built-in `repr` function returns a short, one-line description of the field:
+The built-in `repr` function returns a short, one-line description:

 .. code:: python